What this page says

 Ministry of Health

-The Ministry of Health provides home and community care for adults who have acute, chronic, palliative or rehabilitative health care needs.
-The Ministry conducts eligible assessment for health services, and provides health services to youth who are transitioning to adult services as appropriate.
+The Ministry of Health supports the health authorities in the provision of home and community care services for all British Columbians, including adults who have acute, chronic, palliative or rehabilitative health care needs.
+The health authorities also conduct eligibility assessments for access to health services, and provide health services to youth who are transitioning to adult services as appropriate.

 Ministry of Public Safety & Solicitor General